 - Urban/domestic: There are a large number of towns located in the study area, some supplied from surface water resources, some only from groundwater resources and other from a combination of these two sources.
-The main towns and water supply schemes include Bloemfontein, Botschabelo, Thaba N'chu, Maseru, Aliwal North, Hopetown, Colesberg, Upington, Prieska, Pelladrift water scheme (Pofadder & Aggeneys), Sprinbok regional scheme (Springbok & Kleinsee) Alexanderbay & Port Nolloth supply scheme.
-Information from the All Town Reconciliation Strategies and Bloemfontein Reconciliation Strategy study will already supply a vast amount of information which will be summarized for the purpose of this assignment. - Irrigation: The Validation and Verification process regarding water use in the Upper Orange has commenced and information available from this study will be utilised as far as possible.
+The main towns and water supply schemes include Bloemfontein, Botshabelo, Thaba N'chu, Maseru, Aliwal North, Hopetown, Colesberg, Upington, Prieska, Pelladrift water scheme (Pofadder & Aggeneys), Springbok regional scheme (Springbok & Kleinsee), Alexander bay and Port Nolloth supply scheme.
+Information from the All Town Reconciliation Strategies and Bloemfontein Reconciliation Strategy study will already supply a vast amount of information which will be summarized for the purpose of this assignment.
+The Water Reconciliation Strategy Study for the Algoa Water Supply and the Algoa system Annual Operating analysis will contain valuable information regarding the volumes that need to be transferred to the Eastern Cape via the Orange-Fish tunnel. - Irrigation: The Validation and Verification process regarding water use in the Upper Orange has commenced and information available from this study will be utilised as far as possible.
 No validation and verification study were carried out for irrigation in the Lower Orange.
 DWA regional offices do however have readily available and reasonably confidence information on the irrigation quotas and related irrigation areas along the main stream of the Orange as well as for defined irrigation schemes on the larger tributaries.
 As part of the ORASECOM study detailed work was carried out, to locate irrigation areas using satellite imagery.
 This information will be summarised.
+Irrigation demands supplied from the Orange system but located in the Eastern Cape are addressed in a current pilot study for the development of a WC/WDM strategy for WMA 15.

-Industries: Industrial areas are mainly limited to the larger towns except for mining activities along the Lower Orange.
+• Industries: Industrial areas are mainly limited to the larger towns except for mining activities along the Lower Orange.
 Information from the existing reports will be collated and summarised.
 Information on the water demand projections from the different studies for different water requirement scenarios and water use sectors will be referred to in the summary report for this task.
 These will be reviewed and assessed to identify gaps and reliability issues with the existing data that need to be addressed in this study as part of Task 5.